tokyo-rubyist-meetup/amidakuji/README.md

 </pre>

 ### Using the challenge runner
-There is a challenge located in bin/amidakuji that will load data from a json file located in ./puzzles and pass them to your method.
+There is a challenge runner located in bin/amidakuji that will load data from a json file located in ./puzzles and pass them to your method.
 You can invoke the runner with the following command.
 <pre>